Lobuche Peak Climbing

 A scenic morning flight takes us back to Kathmandu.
 After transfer to your hotel, the rest of the day is free for spa visits, souvenir shopping, or sightseeing in Patan or Boudhanath.

-Optional celebration dinner and certificate distribution in the evening.
+Celebration dinner and certificate distribution in the evening.

 Max. altitude